Emergency Payments

 There are times when families struggle to meet the cost of living.
 Things can be even tougher when there is an unexpected cost of some sort such as a very large utility bill or a once-off item.

 The Department of Social Protection (DSP) has a scheme called the Supplementary Welfare Scheme (SWA) which may be useful in such circumstances.
-There are two types of payment under the scheme which may apply:
+There are three types of payment under the scheme which may apply:

-The Exceptional Needs Payment
+The Additional Needs Payment

-The Exceptional Needs Payment is a once-off payment to help meet a once-off exceptional cost – something other than the normal costs of the household – which someone could not be reasonably expected to meet out of their weekly income.
+The Additional Needs Payment is a once-off payment to help meet a once-off exceptional cost – something other than the normal costs of the household – which someone could not be reasonably expected to meet out of their weekly income.
 For example, the payment could be for bedding, or cooking utensils for someone setting up a home for the first time, or it could be for costs related to visiting relatives in hospital or prison, or costs related to a funeral following bereavement.

 If you are means-tested for an Urgent Needs Payment, all capital, property, (except your home) is taken into account and assessed as means.
 In a means test, the Department of Social Protection examines all of your sources of income.
 Sometimes a certain amount, or income from a particular source, is not taken into account – these are called “income disregards”.
 However all capital/property except your home is taken into account for the Urgent Needs Payment as there are no disregards for capital.